enitrat/starknet-amm-arbitrage/README.md

 Note : This repo is purely a PoC and is not intended to be used elsewhere.
 The calculations are totally unsafe, not compatible with ERC20 and not tested on any live AMM.
 It is only provided for learning purposes and needs to be improved a lot to be efficient.
 Besides that, it's still WIP.

+Let's say that we want to arbitrage a pair tokenA/tokenB.
+This pair must exists on multiple Starknet AMM protocols.
+We'll be calling tokenA the "quote token" and tokenB the "base token".
+The goal is to increase our holdings of base token.

+Let's say that price of base/quote on $Pair_0$ is lower than the price on $Pair_1$.
+What you want to do is swap token0 -> token1 on pair 0 and swap token1 -> token0 on pair 1, sell the token0 on $Pair_0$ and keep the difference.
 ## Maths

 The most important part of this bot is the underlying math to detecte opportunities.